Your appeal was denied. Here's what a second try needs

 When to stop

 Some categories essentially never reverse by letter, and a fight can quietly cost more than it returns.
 Drivers who spent a year on small claims and protests mostly say the same thing afterward: know what winning is worth to you, set a limit, and if no new evidence exists, treat that as your answer.
-Other platforms are onboarding today.
+Other platforms are taking sign-ups today.
+Here's how to keep money coming in while you decide.
+And when the next step is formal (a pre-arbitration notice, a background check dispute, a Seattle ordinance complaint), the escalation packet writes the documents and the exact sending steps for $49.

 This page is information, not legal advice.
 Deadlines and appeal rights vary by city and state.